Executive Transport Wing (German Air Force): History

-The Flugbereitschaft was formed On April 1, 1957, at the Nörvenich Air Base as a small unit providing liaison flights to the Defence Ministry.
+The Flugbereitschaft was formed On 1 April 1957, at the Nörvenich Air Base as a small unit providing liaison flights to the Defence Ministry.
 In July 1959 it relocated to Cologne Bonn Airport and reformed as the 3.
 Squadron of the Air Force's Transport Wing 62 (3./LTG-62).
 In April 1963 it became an independent unit with its status raised from a squadron to a group.
 In 1974 its status was upgraded to a full wing (Geschwader).

 As a legacy from the Second World War the role of the German military was a very sensitive topic and the Bundeswehr was constituted as a strictly defensive force within the borders of West Germany.
 Correspondingly the Flugbereitschaft was limited to providing government transport to federal government of defence ministry officials.
 With the end of the Cold War, the German reunification and the country's increased involvement in peacekeeping and humanitarian aid missions overseas at the end of the twentieth and the beginning of the twenty-first centuries came a need for air-to-air refueling and long range transport aircraft.

 With the addition of Airbus A310 MRTT to the Flugbereitschaft an informal distinction was introduced for its aircraft.
-The government transport aircraft are called the "white fleet" (die weiße Flotte), painted in white with a thin black-red-gold stripe and a Bundesrepublik Deutschland (Federal Republic of Germany) inscription.
+The government transport aircraft are called the "white fleet" (die weiße Flotte), painted in white with a thin black-red-gold stripe and a Bundesrepublik Deutschland inscription.
 The military transport and tanker aircraft are called the "grey fleet" (die graue Flotte), painted in grey with a Luftwaffe (German Air Force) inscription.
 The helicopters make an exception of this rule, sporting the retro look of the white fleet, with two tones of blue stripes on a white body and a Luftwaffe inscription.
 The grey fleet is subordinated to the European Air Transport Command.

 West Germany had its capital in Bonn, while East Germany's capital was Berlin.
 With the reunification it was decided that Berlin will be the sole capital city of the country.
 As the institutions of the united Germany were based on the West-German ones in Bonn and could not be moved in short time, the Flugbereitschaft played an important role executing shuttle flights (Pendelflüge) for federal government officials and parliamentarians between the two cities.
 Additionally the wing keeps a VIP aircraft in flight readiness in Berlin detached to from its MOB at Cologne Bonn IAP.
 The German government and Federal Ministry of Defence plan to consolidate the wing at Berlin Brandenburg Airport.

 On 15 June 2022, the wing retired its last Airbus A310 MRTT.
 The retirement was scheduled at the end of February 2022, but the aircraft was kept in service due to the 2022 Russian invasion of Ukraine.